uvwxy/docker-blender-render/Readme.md

 # Docker Blender STL Render

-My forganization of `.stl` and `.blend` files is the following.
+My organization of `.stl` and `.blend` files is the following.
-I have a folder called `stl/`, with the following content structure:
+I have a folder called `things/`, with the following content structure:

 ```
 categoryX/